faisalman/ua-parser-js-docs/docs/guides/how-to-detect-windows-11-using-javascript.md

 # How to Detect Windows 11

-It's currently impossible to detect Windows 11 only from user-agent data, since most browser vendors are unknowingly capping the Windows version at 10.
+It's currently impossible to detect Windows 11 only from user-agent data, since most browser vendors are unknowingly cap the Windows version at 10.

 Luckily, there is a workaround by utilizing client hints feature: